 Welcome

-I grew up in Richmond, Virginia, where I received most of my formal education.
+Before all that, I grew up in Richmond, Virginia, where I received most of my formal education.
 Mrs. Dunnington (elementary school), Mrs. Bracey (middle school), Mr. Rudd (high school), Professor Bate (college), and Professor Vlahcevic (medical school) were among my favorite teachers.

 Outside the classroom, I learned from work as a burger flipper, an auto parts clerk, a drugstore delivery boy, a grocery store cashier, and a construction debris heaver.
 I also achieved the rank of Eagle Scout.